The Paristamen CIO

 The advancement of the Christian faith

-Any other charitable purpose not inconsistent with the above.
+Any other charitable purpose not inconsistent with (1).

-For financial details, please see The Paristamen Foundation entry on the Register of Charities maintained by the Charity Commission.
+This means we can potentially support almost any type of charitable work, but see below for our priorities.
+For financial details, please see The Paristamen CIO entry on the Register of Charities maintained by the Charity Commission (and search under our registered charity number 1155665 - although the first accounts of the CIO will only be filed in mid-2015).
 The charity does not have a permanent endowment, but makes grants from donations received.
 At present the charity has only a small number of donors, but we are pleased to receive other donations which would enable us to extend our grant-making activity - we are members of the FundRaising Standards Board and follow the FRSB criteria in terms of donations received.

 Our objects cover most areas of charitable activity and we support national charities and local organisations in the Yorkshire region.
 Please note that we only make grants to organisations (not to individuals).
 We do not fund local organisations outside Yorkshire nor do we fund building projects of any kind.
 For more details of grant-making policy, please see below.